telerik/xaml-docs/controls/radtaskboard/populating-with-data/data-binding-to-cvs.md

 # Binding to CollectionViewSource

-__RadTaskBoard__ accepts __CollectionViewSource__ as data source, it will evaluate its __GroupDescriptions__ and generate corresponding columns based on that.
+__RadTaskBoard__ accepts __CollectionViewSource__ as data source and it will evaluate its __GroupDescriptions__ and generate corresponding columns based on that.

-The following tutorial will guide you how to bind a __RadTaskBoard____ to a CollectionViewSource of __TaskBoardCardModel__.
+The following tutorial will guide you how to bind a __RadTaskBoard__ to a CollectionViewSource of __TaskBoardCardModel__.

-First, we will initialize a CollectionViewSource property, which are going to be used to populate the RadTaskBoard control.
+First, we will initialize a CollectionViewSource, which is going to be used to populate the RadTaskBoard control.
 Next, we can create our data and set __PropertyGroupDescription__ to the State property.
 This property will be used to group the __CollectionViewSource__.

 #### __[C#] Example 1:  Creating ViewModel
 {{region xaml-radtaskboard-populating-with-data-data-binding-to-collectionviewsource-0}}